TRUE + 5

 Character vectors, also called strings, are a set of text characters.
 Anything located between a pair of double or single quotes will be considered as a character vector.
 This includes numbers, text, and symbols.
 If you want to have your character vector contain quotes, you can use a set of single quotes instead of double quotes and vice versa.

-quotes_in_string <- 'I have switched to "single quotes" to allow double quotes'
+this_is_a_character_vector <- 'I have switched to "single quotes" to allow double quotes' quotes_in_string

 Data structures are more complex data types that are made of the different atomic data types.
 The most commonly used data structures include: